FatehAK/fatehak/README.md

 </div>

 <p>&nbsp;</p>
-Welcome to my page!
-<p>&nbsp;</p>
+Welcome!
 I'm a Front-End engineer from Chennai, India with a passion for crafting clean and performant Web applications.

 ### ⚡️ A Few Quick Facts